triangledirt/obj/README.md

-# alib
+# case

-## in development

-alib is currently in development.
-Please check back in 2022.

 ## classify objects in real time

-alib is a library of C functions used to classify objects in real time.
+case is a library of C functions used to classify objects in real time.

 First you supply a series of objects each with binary attributes and a binary classification.
-You know the classes of these objects and you supply them to alib when you observe them.
+You know the classes of these objects and you supply them to case when you observe them.

-Then with new objects whose classes you do not know, you ask alib to classify the objects, which it does with a 0 or a 1: a bit to let you know whether alib thinks the object is a member of the target set.
+Then with new objects whose classes you do not know, you ask case to classify the objects, which it does with a 0 or a 1: a bit to let you know whether case thinks the object is a member of the target set.

 ## statistical inference properties

-alib also provides access to some statistical inference properties which you can use to calculate the likelihood, given the stream of objects you have observed, of a given indicator set having a specific relationship with a given target set.
+case also provides access to some statistical inference properties which you can use to calculate the likelihood, given the stream of objects you have observed, of a given indicator set having a specific relationship with a given target set.

 For example indicator overlap (which is the same as conditional implication) shows the degree to which the indicator set does *indicator overlap* with respect to the target set: the degree to which the indicator set implies the target set.